 Cryo-electron microscopy and single particle analysis

 Cryo-EM in combination with the single particle approach has emerged as a key technology in modern structural biology illustrated by the Nobel prize award to three of its pioneers - Jacques Dubochet, Joachim Frank and Richard Henderson - in 2017.
-In cryo-EM, biological samples are embedded in vitrified ice and then imaged under cryo-low-dose conditions upon cooling the sample at liquid nitrogen temperature inside the microscope.
-The introduction of Direct Electron Detector systems (DEDs) provoked a resolution revolution in single particle cryo-EM, now enabling near-atomic resolution almost routine (Figure 1, Ignatiou et al., 2019, Nat Commun).
-Starting already in 2004, we established a state-of-the-art cryo-electron microscopy (cryo-EM) facility within the Berlin-Brandenburg research consortium “UltraStructure Network” (USN), which was at first initiated in close collaboration with Prof. Christian Spahn (Charité Berlin) and Prof. Roland Beckmann (Charité Berlin, now LMU Munich).
-Our facility provides a technology platform for sample screening, semi-automated sample vitrification and automated data acquisition as well as intense computing resources for image processing.
-Core instrument of our facility is a 300 kV Tecnai G2 Polara cryo-electron microscope (FEI) equipped with Gatan k2summit direct electron detector.
+In cryo-EM, biological samples are embedded in vitrified ice and then imaged under cryo-low-dose conditions.
+The introduction of Direct Electron Detector systems (DEDs) provoked a resolution revolution in single particle cryo-EM, which now almost routinely enables near-atomic resolution (Figure 1, Ignatiou et al., 2019, Nat Commun).

 Go to Editor View